signalfx/splunk-extension-wrapper/docs/README.md

 Check [the newest SignalFx Lambda Extension Layer versions](lambda-extension-versions.md) for the adequate ARN.

-It is very important to tell the Extension Layer where to send data points.
+It is important to tell the Extension Layer where to send data points.
 Use environment variables of your Lambda Function to configure the Extension Layer.
 See [the configuration section](#Configuration) for all configuration options.

 Now you should see data points coming to your organization.
 Go